 Bachelor of Arts in Design, Clemson University, 1986

 Areas of Responsibility

 Areas of responsibility include teaching select classes of upper level undergraduate and graduate students in interior architecture and interior design project solutions, graphic techniques for quick sketching, design ideation, project brainstorming and client work sessions.
-Additionally, I chair and am a member of several MFA thesis committees as well as guide MS graduate students through supervised research.
+Dawkins chairs and is a member of MFA thesis committees as well as guides MS graduate students through supervised research.

-Graduate and undergraduate interior design studios, graphic techniques studios (hand sketching and hybrid hand/digital drawing)
+Graduate and undergraduate interior design studios, and graphic techniques studios (hand sketching and hybrid hand/digital drawing)

 Select Scholarly/Creative Works & Awards